Azure/iotedge-lorawan-starterkit/Docs/supplement.md

 | LOG_TO_CONSOLE | true  | Log to docker logs (default if omitted) |
 |                | false | Does not log to docker logs             |

-## Customize the solution

-Have a look at the [LoRaEngine folder](/LoRaEngine) for more in details explanation.

-## Cloud to device message
+## How to configure cloud to device messaging

-The solution support sending Cloud to device (C2D) messages to LoRa messages using [standard IoT Hub Sdks](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d).
+The solution supports sending Cloud to device (C2D) messages to LoRa messages using [standard IoT Hub Sdks](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d).
 Cloud to device messages require a Fport message property being set or it will be refused (as shown in the figure below from the Azure Portal).

 ![C2D portal](/Docs/Pictures/cloudtodevice.png)